hydroshare/IrodsShare/doc/source/usage.rst

 it requires that one knows the uuid.
 Listing functions allow one to easily recover the uuid for all relevant objects that one is allowed to access.

-For example, consider :py:HSAccess:`share_resource_with_user`.
+For example, consider :py:meth:`HSAccess.share_resource_with_user`.
 This requires two uuids: one identifying the user and another identifying the resource.
 A third uuid is that of the current user, which is contained inside the :py:class:`HSAccess` object and need not be mentioned.

 Many methods in :py:class:`HSAccess` have optional parameters.
 For example, whenever appropriate, the user uuid is optional and defaults to that of the current user as defined when creating the object.